 Harpy eagles live in Central and South America.
 Their range stretches from Mexico to Argentina, and they are also found in Panama, Belize, Brazil, Costa Rica, Ecuador, Paraguay and Venezuela.
 They are most numerous in Brazil, and are very rare elsewhere.

-Despite their large range, harpy eagles are sparsely distributed, and are seldom seen.
+Despite being found over a wide area, harpy eagles are sparsely distributed, and are seldom seen.

 Harpy Eagle Habitat